msionut28/pantryChef_frontend/README.md

 }
 ```

-This bit of code right here sends the username and the timestamp to the database and it then checks if the user already exists and if so, it will only update the last login.
-It also checks whether the user has already chosen a membership and if that's not the case, then a text pops up on the navbar and when clicked, it pops up a model where a user can choose its membership.
+This bit of code sends the username and timestamp to the database, then checks if the user already exists.
+If so, it only updates the last login.
+It also checks if the user has chosen a membership, and if not, a text shows up on the navbar, popping up a modal on click where a user can choose their membership.

 ```
 export const handleLogout = function (store, cookies, router) {